Realizations of countable Borel equivalence relations: Realizations by subshifts

-In view of \cref{3.9} and \cref{3333} one can ask whether the following very strong realization result is true: \begin{prob} Does every non-smooth aperiodic {\rm CBER} have a realization as a subshift of $2^\Gamma$ for some group $\Gamma$?
-Also does it have a realization as a minimal subshift? \end{prob}
+In view of \cref{3.9} and \cref{3333} one can ask whether the following very strong realization result is true: { Does every non-smooth aperiodic {\CBER} have a realization as a subshift of $2^\Gamma$ for some group $\Gamma$?
+Also does it have a realization as a minimal subshift? } \begin{prob} \probcbershift \end{prob}